nunomourinho/forensicVmAutopsyUserManual/docs/user/evidence_disk.rst

 **Safely Shut Down Windows**

-To ensure that the evidence.:term:`vmdk` disk is unlocked, shut down Windows while pressing and holding the [Shift] key.
+To ensure that the evidence.vmdk disk is unlocked, shut down Windows while pressing and holding the [Shift] key.
 This action ensures the hibernation file is deleted.

 .. raw:: latex